evkx/evkx.github.io/content/technology/regen/_index.md

 While regenerative braking offers many benefits, there are some limitations to the technology.
 These include:

-Reduced Effectiveness at High Speeds: Regenerative braking is less effective at high speeds, as the amount of kinetic energy that can be captured and stored decreases as the vehicle's speed increases.
+**Reduced Effectiveness at High Speeds:** Regenerative braking is less effective at high speeds, as the amount of kinetic energy that can be captured and stored decreases as the vehicle's speed increases.

-Limited Range Extension: Regenerative braking can extend the vehicle's range, but the amount of energy that can be recovered is limited, and the overall impact on range can vary depending on driving conditions.
+**Limited Range Extension:** Regenerative braking can extend the vehicle's range, but the amount of energy that can be recovered is limited, and the overall impact on range can vary depending on driving conditions.

-Reduced Brake Feel: Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the feel of the brake pedal, making it less intuitive for some drivers.
+**Reduced Brake Feel:** Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the feel of the brake pedal, making it less intuitive for some drivers.

-Conclusion

-In conclusion, regenerative braking is a crucial feature of modern EVs, allowing them to recover energy during braking and deceleration.
-There are several types of regenerative braking strategies used in EVs, including fixed regenerative braking, adaptive regenerative braking, and one-pedal driving.
-While reg